pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 Tags: neuroon, signal analysis, science, open notebook
 Translation: false

+Updated once, on 20 December 2016.
+Notes below.

 ### tl;dr - So, does it work?!

-NeuroOn isn't a medical grade device, but it's much better than a coin toss.
+[NeuroOn](https://neuroon.com/), the self-proclaimed *"world's first smart sleep mask"* isn't a medical grade device, but it's much better than a coin toss.

-The total accuracy in detecting sleep stages is **65%**.
-While the results may be viewed as a step in a right direction, it should be kept in mind that accelerometer-only sleep stage analysis may yield better scores[^non-laboratory-alternatives] [^actigraph] - up to **81%** accuracy[^actillume].
+Its total accuracy in detecting sleep stages is **65%**.

-One of the biggest problems with NeuroOn is that when used as an alarm clock almost every third time (**31.6%**) it will choose the worst possible moment for waking, assuring exhaustion and grogginess for the rest of the day[^groggy-and-tired].
+One of the biggest problems with NeuroOn is that when used as an alarm clock almost every third time (**31.6%**) it will choose the worst possible moment for waking, assuring lack of energy and grogginess[^groggy-and-tired] after awakening.

 Comparing NeuroOn's sleep stage results to a professional polysomnography[^PSG] scored by a human expert: